 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Most recurrences in the same place or in the neck happen in the first 18 to 24 months after the original treatment.
 People who stop using tobacco and alcohol, preferably before treatment begins, have a better chance of living longer.
 Using tobacco during radiation therapy may take away much of the benefit that the radiation therapy offers.
 Research shows that people who continue to smoke during radiation therapy have poorer 5-year overall survival and a higher chance that the cancer comes back than people who quit before radiation therapy begins.
 Quitting tobacco and/or alcohol is difficult, so reach out to your health care team about ways they can help.

-When there is a recurrence, a new cycle of testing will begin again to learn as much as possible.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 In particular, treatment planning when there is tumor spread and growth to distant organs (called M1 or distant metastasis; see Stages and Grades) requires very careful evaluation and treatment.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and therapies using medication, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your doctor may suggest clinical trials that are studying new ways to treat recurrent laryngeal and hypopharyngeal cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 If treatment does not work

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.